john-breton/JavaStateMachine/README.txt

 at: johnbreton@cmail.carleton.ca with your GitHhub account and I can add you to our repo so that you have a detailed breakdown on who commited what throughout the iteration.

 If you require any further information please let me know.
-If there is something Java related that seems abnormal, even if it's not in our project.
-I can also help with that as well, just let me know.
-I was a TA for SYSC 2004 last term so I may be more able to help than some other students in this course.